Antithesis of a revelation, 2025

 The house was ablaze, but I feared looking back.
 What if I too was a pillar of salt?

 Antithesis of a Revelation wrestles with the cyclical nature of grief and a newfound understanding of family.
-Set against a leveled midwestern horizon, this work weaves together nearly a decade of lived reality with my own internal imaginings in an attempt to cope with my parent's separation and the loss of my childhood home.
+Set against a leveled midwestern horizon, this work weaves together nearly a decade of lived reality with my own internal imaginings in an attempt to cope with my parents' separation, the death of my grandmothers, a global pandemic, and the loss of my childhood home.